-Line Color Connection Purple Internet router or gateway Blue PoE devices such as FlexPower (or other) security cameras Black Network devices such as a ReadyNAS storage system
+Line Color Connection Purple Internet router or gateway Green PoE+ devices such as pan-tilt-zoom (PTZ) or FlexPower security cameras Black Network devices such as a ReadyNAS storage system

 Desktop Switching

 You can use the switch as a desktop switch to build a small network that provides up to 1 Gbps access to servers such as a file server.
 In a small network such as a small office or home office network, connect the switch to a router that, in turn, is connected to an Internet modem.